luapower/website/www/md/cosmin.md

 </div>

 <div style="text-align: justify">
-I learned to program in 5^th^ grade on a Z80, and later on on a 486 and never stopped since.
+I learned to program in 5^th^ grade on a Z80, and later on on a 486.
 I got my first paying job when I was 17 when I wrote an online shop in php.

 I code mostly in Lua, Python, C and Javascript, and sometimes in Java, C++, C# and ObjC.